joe-speedboat/workshop.container/11 Registry.md

 As you can see, tags can be used to label image versions.

 ### Authenticate against Registry Service
-Dockerhub public image registry used to be free for any usage ... but since they reache
+Dockerhub public image registry used to be free for any usage ... but since they reached it's capacity limits, you have to authenticate for bypassing the publick limits:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTE1NTUyMjMsNjY2NDg2MTcxLDEwMD
+eyJoaXN0b3J5IjpbMTcxMjA1NzY4Nyw2NjY0ODYxNzEsMTAwOT
-kxNDQ1MTYsMTkzODUzNTQ3MiwxNTI1NDk2NDUyXX0=
+E0NDUxNiwxOTM4NTM1NDcyLDE1MjU0OTY0NTJdfQ==
 -->